 - suicidal behavior

 This psychiatric assessment will focus on a person’s thoughts, feelings, and behaviors.
+They may also assess how other people respond to the individual in social situations.

 The psychiatrist or psychologist may also ask a person to keep a mood diary to track their moods, sleep patterns, and other symptoms.
 This diary can help with a diagnosis.